yirichie/portfolio/content/blog/recursion/index.md

 ---
-title: How To Solve Fibonacci With Recursion
+title: Recursion Using JavaScript
 date: "2020-01-12"
-description: Fibonacci made easy
+description: Hey dawg, I heard you like recursion..
+Hey dawg, I heard you like recursion..
 ---

+<h3>What is recursion?</h3>

 Simply put, recursion is a function that calls itself.